iAmGiG/FullStackDeveloper/docs/arch.md

 The frontEnd or UI is the main page the user interacts with.
 The main parts are: title, hyperlinks, color-background.

 The hard part will be the interaction with database.

+# Issues

+P1.
+Currently the hyperlink is using hardcoded path for the order values.
+Dev needs to make it dynamic or figure out how this will work in prod setting.

+P2. the menu has listed the names of items.
+Dev requires to make a pop out box (some form) which will contain the information about the burger item.